 - Late payment policies

-- Accepted forms of payment (e.g., by check or autopay)
+- Accepted forms of payment (e.g., check, autopay)

-- Any additional charges parents can expect throughout the year (e.g., for field trips or holiday parties)
+- Any additional charges to expect (e.g., for field trips)

 15. Forms to return